robweber/ha-betabrite-sign/README.md

 [![PEP8](https://img.shields.io/badge/code%20style-pep8-orange.svg)](https://www.python.org/dev/peps/pep-0008/)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

 Integrate an LED sign that uses the [Alphasign protocol](https://www.adaptivedisplays.com/resources/documentation-and-manuals/support-documents/bid/264113/Alpha-Sign-Communications-Protocol-pn-97088061) with your [Home Assistant](https://www.home-assistant.io/) installation.
 This project seeks to provide a headless Python program that will communicate with the sign and allow for updates by either querying a Home Assistant instance or getting status updates via MQTT.
-It can also integrate with Home Assistant as a light entity to expose information directly to your smart home.
+It can also expose several Home Assistant entities, such as a light entity, to allow control directly from your smart home.

 Messages are configured for the display using a simple `.yaml` configuration file.
 Variables can be defined that pull information from Home Assistant via the [templating engine](https://www.home-assistant.io/docs/configuration/templating/).
 These will dynamically update the sign on either a polling timer or via MQTT topics.